-Strategic Direction: Housing and Land Uses -- Accommodate the needs of a diverse and growing population buildings, land use and environmental design standards.
+Strategic Direction: Housing and Land Uses -- Accommodate the needs of a

 Council Strategy: 3.3 Review and establish contemporary sustainable

 To consider an application for planning approval for a Telecommunications Infrastructure (mobile phone base station) on Lot 123 (No. 59) Angelo Street, South Perth (Angelo Street Post Office).
 Council is being asked to exercise discretion in relation to the following: